 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
+As an Amazon Associate I earn from qualifying purchases.

 I used to think that only the larger seeds and nuts needed soaking or sprouting before eating them.
-But the more I’ve learned about phytic acid (and lectins), the more my eyes have been opened: High phytic acid exists in all seeds and nuts; and although it seems tricky to soak seeds like flax or chia, we’ll talk about easy solutions!
-Remember: Soaked seeds are more nutritious and gentle!
-You can read more about soaking and dehydrating both nuts and seeds, to make “crispy nuts” here, both how and why.
+But the more I’ve learned about phytic acid, lectins, oxalates, goitrogens, phytoestrogens and tannins, the more my eyes have been opened: These antinutrients exist in all seeds and nuts; and although it seems tricky to soak seeds like flax or chia, we’ll talk about easy solutions!

 What do we mean by “Soaked”?